miguelangelopereira/my/wordpress-on-iaas-rhel.md

 CREATE DATABASE ftdemo;
 ```

-* Create a new user for remote connection and grand privileges
+* Create a new user for remote connection and grant privileges
 ```sql
 CREATE USER 'ftdemodbuser'@'%' IDENTIFIED BY '<New Password>';
 GRANT ALL PRIVILEGES ON *.* TO 'ftdemodbuser'@'%' WITH GRANT OPTION;